zain-flk/lexam/README.md

 **Developer Guide: Local Setup**

+PS: This example doesn't include file upload part, as that was done manually.

 ## Prerequisites
 Before setting up the project locally, ensure you have the following installed:
 - **Go** (latest stable version)